home and

 • By Ilan Kelman (21 May 2003):

 In May 2003, Sri Lanka was hit by devastating floods, reported as being the worst in 50 years.
 Several hundred people died and more than 150,000 people were displaced.
 Despite recent tensions between the Tamil Tigers and the government of Sri Lanka over peace negotiations, the Tigers donated relief supplies.
 BBC Coverage.
-The news story suggests that the significance of the gesture is far more important the impact of the actual donation--a classic case of Disaster Diplomacy.
+The news story suggests that the significance of the gesture is far more important the impact of the actual donation--a classic case of disaster diplomacy.

 Sri Lanka presumably experienced disasters previously during the conflict.
 Did the Tigers assist in any way during such events or did they use disasters to their advantage?
 If the May 2003 floods are the first case of the Tigers actively assisting Sinhalese areas during a disaster, then further support is provided for the view that disaster can assist but not start diplomatic processes.
-Otherwise, Sri Lanka might be a good Disaster Diplomacy case study.
+Otherwise, Sri Lanka might be a good disaster diplomacy case study.

 Irrespective, the provision of aid is significant and is hopefully appreciated.
 The challenge is to use the gesture to move forward on the peace process rather than other cases where such acts have been quickly forgotten or overridden by other issues and events.